Abstract

 There is also the option in Visualyse Professional to have a Link start at the end Station of another Link, allowing end-to-end communication over multiple Links.

-This TN is an updated document for March 2024 that includes two new sections, as identified below.
+This TN is an updated document for June 2024 that includes four new sections new for 2024, as identified below.

 Example Tracking Strategies

-In addition, tracking strategies and a traffic object parameter can be combined to provide diversity when the first choice of link is not available (new).
+- Provide diversity between ESs when the first choice of link is not available (new)

 Set a Minimum Elevation Angle